nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 This guide describes how an Integrator of a Connector can use a certain kind of [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes) to [share a File with a peer](#share-a-file-with-a-peer).
 Furthermore, an understanding of this kind of Attribute is also necessary to make use of [further options for exchanging Files](#further-options-for-exchanging-files), such as requesting the reading of a [File]({% link _docs_integrate/data-model-overview.md %}#file) from a peer.

-The peer with whom a [File is exchanged by using Attributes]({% link _docs_integrate/exchange-files-by-using-attributes.md %}) can be an Integrator of another Connector or an App user.
+The peer with whom a [File is exchanged using Attributes]({% link _docs_integrate/exchange-files-using-attributes.md %}) can be an Integrator of another Connector or an App user.
 The [File]({% link _docs_integrate/data-model-overview.md %}#file) exchange flow described in this guide remains the same, even if some steps are performed automatically in the App.
 {: .notice--info}